top of page

 shower view of swedish hospital labor and delivery unit with bed and baby warmer as part of a hospital review by mel haley queer chicago doula

 They have updated bathrooms.
 I know that they have medium sized tubs, but I don't know how many in total.
+I did have a client try to use a tub recently and the hot water wasn't running hot.
+This is a problem that I have encountered in several of the older hospitals in the area.
+When you are planning to use a bath as a last ditch pain coping technique and then the water runs lukewarm, usually the next step is an epidural.
 I also know that they do not allow waterbirth; you can labor in the tub but you have to get out for delivery.
-(If waterbirth feels important to you, I recommend a birth center or home birth if you qualify.)
+(If waterbirth feels important to you, I recommend a birth center or home birth.)

 Swedish has the regular amenities you can generally find at hospitals, plus you are in the city so you can always order food.
 I will say that its tricky to get a cup of coffee (that isn't Starbucks, bc boycott) so you might want to plan for overnight caffeine needs, but that tends to usually be more of a doula problem.
 Certainly not a dealbreaker.